Schemas

 optional |

-Similar to the replica catalog, each executable element may have 0 or more profile elements abstracting away site-specific details, zero or more metadata elements, and zero or more pfn elements.
-If there are no pfn elements, the transformation must still be searched for in the external transformation catalog.
-As before, the pfn element may have profile children-elements, referring to attributes of the physical filename itself.
+Similar to the replica catalog, each sites entry may have 0 or more profile elements abstracting away site-specific details, zero or more metadata elements, and a required pfn entry.
+If there are no sites entry, the transformation must still be searched for in the external transformation catalog.

-Each executable element may also feature invoke elements.
+Each transformations entry may also feature hooks entry.
 These enable notifications at the appropriate point when every job that uses this executable reaches the point of notification.
 Please refer to the notification section for details and caveats.

 The last example above comes from the black diamond example workflow, and presents the kind and extend of attributes you are most likely to see and use in your own workflows.